BioArchLinux/archive_wiki/docs/deploy.en.md

 `prepare() { }`, `build() { }` and `package() { }` sperately contain shell scripts of preparing source files, building package, and installing them to the $pkgdir.
 And `package` can enter the fakeroot enviroment.
 There are also two functions called `pkgver()` and `check()`.

 `"$srcdir"` and `"$pkgdir"` are the two main dir, `srcdir` contains the source code or pre-compiled binary from the source, and `pkgdir` is a fakeroot dir, containging the binary or other files will be installed.
-If you want to install the binary `BINARY` from srcdir to `/usr/bin/BINARY`，you should write the `package()` follwing the followed examples.
+If you want to install the binary `BINARY` from srcdir to `/usr/bin/BINARY`，you should write the `package()` following the followed examples.

     package() {
       cd ${srcdir}